Problem Statement

 The solution involves implementing a class KthLargestElement in Java to find the kth largest element in a stream of numbers efficiently using a min-heap, which is represented by Java's PriorityQueue.
 The steps taken within the code are as follows:

-• Check if the size of the priorityQueue is less than k or if the smallest element in the queue is less than the new value to decide whether to add the new value to the queue.
+priorityQueueis less thankor if the smallest element in the queue is less than the new value to decide whether to add the new value to the queue. - If added, and the queue size exceeds

-• Return the root of the min-heap, which is now the kth largest element.
+k, remove the smallest element, ensuring the queue always contains theklargest elements. - Return the root of the min-heap, which is now the kth largest element.

 This method ensures the class efficiently handles continuous input stream updates while always being ready to return the kth largest element in O(log k) time due to the heap operations.